pamelaferretti/pamelaferretti.github.io/_pages/research.md

 [Chege, Ferretti et al. 2025 - *Animal Microbiome*](https://animalmicrobiome.biomedcentral.com/articles/10.1186/s42523-025-00436-6)

 Studying microbial transmission dynamics with enough high spatial and temporal resolution remains extremely challenging in human populations.
 For this reason, we are studying how bacteria and eukaryotes are transmitted in wild animal groups.
 I recently co-authored a study that identified social group membership as important factor in shaping the [eukaryotes diversity and composition in the gut microbiome of wild baboons](https://animalmicrobiome.biomedcentral.com/articles/10.1186/s42523-025-00436-6).
 Ongoing projects are currently investigating microbial strain sharing and antimicrobial resistance gene transmission within a unique dataset of wild baboons, representing the largest metagenomic survey of a wild animal population to date.
-Stay tuned for updates!
+Stay tuned for updates!<br/><br/>

 ## **Defining, identifying and interpreting microbial strains**